The classes offered for the four and five year old age group aim to develop a strong foundation for learning through a variety of methods.

 Class periods include a snack and available outside discovery through activities and recess.

 There are several class options available.
-These options include both AM and PM sessions three and four days a week.
+These options include both AM sessions three and four days a week.

 Language and Speaking Skills